ericfranz/ericfranz.github.io/_posts/2020-10-30-git-reflog-to-the-rescue.markdown

 date: 2020-10-30T10:46:52-04:00
 ---

-Yet again the git reflog saves the day.
-Several times it has happened that I accidentally deployed a new version of an app in production. _Note: this is about an app that was not managed by Puppet, but instead was deployed by manually cloning the app repo._
+Some smaller apps that we needed to quickly setup and periodically update we don't fully manage with Puppet yet.
+Instead the code is deployed as a git clone of a repo to a service account's home directory and Puppet is used to manage the application processes.
+To update the app, you do a git pull and then restart.

-I did a git pull, app restart, and curl to start the app and then realized I need to revert.
+Once I did a git pull, app restart, and curl to start the app and then realized I needed to revert.
 But I'm not the developer of this app - and the developers are not tagging the previous versions they deploy, so how do I know which commit to revert to?
 The reflog!

     $ git reflog
     [covid@web08 cats]$ git reflog --date=iso